Governance

 Responsible, larger risk-taking

-Ethical and responsible behaviour
+Ethical behaviour

 At all times, we will conduct every aspect of our activities in an ethical and responsible manner.

-Aligned Values
+Aligned values

 We will ensure that our values and those of our partners remain in alignment.
 We will not align exclusively to any political or religious movement group or organisation.